 Does not work with 2-wire systems

-For the Sensi™ Smart Thermostat, a common wire (C-wire) is required for heat only systems, cool only and heat pump systems.
+The Sensi™ Smart Thermostat works with HVAC equipment found in most homes and does not require a common wire (C-wire) in most applications.
+A C-wire is only required for heat only, cool only and heat pump systems.

 For the Sensi™ Smart Touch Thermostat, all system types require a common wire (C-wire).